lyushher/lyushher/README.md

 *・My name is Firdevs :)*
 *・I'm high school student who will be dev.*
 *・I am mostly interested in programming languages..*
-*..butt other languages are also very interesting!! 😋*
+*..butt other languages are also very interesting!!*

 ✨ [*My Portfolio*](https://firdevsakbayir.carrd.co/)